colleen05/raylib-mines/README.md

 # raylib-mines
 raylib-mines is a [raylib](https://www.raylib.com/) example project, cloning the classic minesweeper game.
 This is a community project, and not an official raylib example project.
 Official examples are available on bot the raylib website, and in the raylib GitHub repository.
+It demonstrates texture loading, drawing, and input handling.

 ## Compiling
 This project has been tested for compiling with GCC version 11, using standard C99.
 It can be compiled either with the `build_linux.sh` script on Linux, or `build_windows.bat` on Windows, which both assume you have GCC installed and added to your PATH envrionment variable.
 If you are using a different compiler, first see the [Raylib](#Raylib) section for compiling raylib for your compiler.